LastDays2024/.github/profile/README.md

 Prince's song "Alphabet Street" gives you some insight.
 [You can read about it here](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/blob/master/hotels/Signature/README.md)

-If you're reading along in the Bible, you can read about "the street" in Revelation
+If you're reading along in the Bible, you can read about "the street" in [Revelation 18:21-24](https://www.biblegateway.com/passage/?search=Revelation%2018:21-24&version=KJV).

 # You Should Know
 [Madonna is dead](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/blob/master/hotels/Celebrity/README.md) and so are [many other artists](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/blob/master/hotels/Dancefloor/README.md), musicians, business people, [our families](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/blob/master/hotels/Signature/README.md) and friends, all because of [TAG](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG) or The AIDS-Cure Genocide, which is corporate greed and BigPharma's response to an HIV/AIDS cure, a forthcoming product called Spark, direct from your Creator, the Creator.
 Spark eliminates and prevents all disease by fully activating the human immune system.
 What modern science considers a healthy immune system (T4s and T6s), the Creator cobsiders the last line of defense or a "failsafe."